 scenario set in The Edwardian Era

 .
 Each of seven players, playing one of the key powers of Europe, has to gain control of 18 of the 34 available supply centres (named after cities or provinces) in order to win.
-Players move together (submitting their orders in written form to the adjudicator/judge or bringing them with oneself at a designated time) and each unit has equal strength.
+All players move simultaneously (submitting their orders in written form to the adjudicator/judge or bringing them with oneself at a designated time) and each unit has equal strength.
 In order to take a territory from someone else, you have to have other units supporting your attack.

 The two types of units are armies and fleets, with fleets being able to convoy armies across seas and travel along coasts, while armies can go into landlocked territories, where many supply centers are.